The Committee on Diversity and Education guides and helps implement the Society’s efforts

 CDE Strategic Plan

-The Committee for Diversity and Education developed a new strategic plan at their retreat in October 2015.
+The Committee on Diversity and Education developed a new strategic plan at their retreat in October 2015.
 This document is intended to be a living document.
 Periodic updates of progress will be posted when ready.
 If you are interested in learning how to contribute to the implementation of this plan, please contact Nalini Nadkarni, VP for Education and Human Resources.

 Priority Goals for CDE